China hardens its stance on Taiwan

 Follow Us

 China has hardened its stance on Taiwan.
-Chinese president Xi Jinping has vowed to reunify Taiwan.
-Remember this comes amidst the heightened tensions as Chinese jets made record incursions into Taiwan's air defence zone.
+Chinese President Xi Jinping has vowed to reunify Taiwan.
+Remember this comes amidst the heightened tensions as Chinese jets made record incursions into Taiwan's air defense zone.

 Read in App